nmendelow/bootcamp_challenge_2/loan_qualifier_app/README.md

 ## Technologies

-This program requires python verson 3.9 or greater, and the following libraries should be installed:
+This program should be run with python verson 3.9 or greater, and the following libraries should be installed:
-Fire
+Fire,
-Questionary
+Questionary,
-Pathlib
+Pathlib,
-sys
+sys,
 csv

 ---